vsouza/awesome-ios/README.md

  * [AnimatedGIFImageSerialization](https://github.com/mattt/AnimatedGIFImageSerialization) - Complete Animated GIF Support for iOS, with Functions, NSJSONSerialization-style Class, and (Optional) UIImage Swizzling
  * [XAnimatedImage](https://github.com/khaledmtaha/XAnimatedImage) - XAnimatedImage is a performant animated GIF engine for iOS written in Swift based on FLAnimatedImage :large_orange_diamond:
  * [Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight and pure Swift implemented library for downloading and caching image from the web. :large_orange_diamond:
+ * [EBPhotoPages](https://github.com/EddyBorja/EBPhotoPages) - A photo gallery for iOS with a modern feature set.
+Similar features as the Facebook photo browser.

 ##### Video
  * [VIMVideoPlayer](https://github.com/vimeo/VIMVideoPlayer) - A simple wrapper around the AVPlayer and AVPlayerLayer classes.